getwax/bls-wallet-billboard/README.md

 # BLS Wallet Billboard

-Example dApp for [bls-wallet](https://github.com/jzaki/bls-wallet) which pays for user transactions¹.
+Example dApp for [bls-wallet](https://github.com/jzaki/bls-wallet) which can pay for user transactions.

-¹It's just a vanilla dApp and doesn't pay for user transactions yet.

 ## Prerequisites